Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 If you want a dog who...

-• Is medium-sized and very athletic
+• Is medium-sized, active, and athletic

 • Has a lovely feathered coat in shades of orange/red